Birational Weyl group actions and q-Painleve equations via mutation combinatorics in cluster algebras: Introduction

 \section{Introduction}

-It is classically known that an algebro-geometric setup is effective to construct birational representations of Weyl groups; e.g. the configuration space of $n$ points in general position in the projective space ${\mathbb P}^{m-1}$ naturally possesses a birational action of the Weyl group corresponding to the following T-shaped Dynkin diagram (see \cite{DO, KMNOY, Takenawa} and references therein):
+It is classically known that an algebro-geometric setup is effective to construct birational representations of Weyl groups.
+The configuration space of $n$ points in general position in the projective space ${\mathbb P}^{m-1}$ naturally possesses a birational action of the Weyl group corresponding to the T-shaped Dynkin diagram (see e.g. \cite{DO, KMNOY, Takenawa} and references therein):

 In particular, if $(m,n)=(3,9)$ then the affine Weyl group of type $E^{(1)}_8$ occurs and its lattice part gives rise to the elliptic-difference Painlev\'e equation \cite{ORG, Sakai1}.
-This case was explored by Sakai \cite{Sakai1} to clarify the geometric nature of the affine Weyl group symmetry of Painlev\'e equations; he classified all the degeneration of the nine points configuration in ${\mathbb P}^2$ and completed the whole list of (second-order) discrete Painlev\'e equations.
-Besides, even in the two-dimensional case, some special configurations of point sets that are not only nine points lead to more various Dynkin diagrams \cite{Tsuda1}.
-Furthermore, in higher-dimensional case, a geometric approach to birational representations of Weyl groups by means of pseudo-isomorphisms of certain rational varieties has been proposed \cite{TT}.
+This case was explored by Sakai \cite{Sakai1} to clarify the geometric origin of the affine Weyl group symmetry of the Painlev\'e equations; he classified all degenerations of the nine-point configuration in ${\mathbb P}^2$ and completed the list of (second-order) discrete Painlev\'e equations.
+Besides, even in the two-dimensional case, some special configurations of point sets that are not only nine points lead to various Dynkin diagrams \cite{Tsuda1}.
+Furthermore, in higher-dimensional case, a geometric approach to birational representations of Weyl groups was proposed in \cite{TT} by means of pseudo-isomorphisms of a certain rational variety blown-up from $({\mathbb P}^1)^N$ along subvarieties for the comb-shaped Dynkin diagram $T^{\boldsymbol k}_{\boldsymbol \ell}$: